Note: This unit is an archived version! See Overview tab for delivered versions.

 Level: Postgraduate

-Faculty/School: Project Management
+Faculty/School: School of Project Management

 Unit Coordinator/s: Dr Harré, Michael